hglanz/LinearModel-RViz-Summer2019/ggLinearModel/vignettes/ggLinearModel.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7-1.png)

 ### Models and their coefficients
 `ggLinearModel(..., coefficients = TRUE)` will print the coefficients used to create the models and LSRL.
-However, if you want to get the whole model back use `ggLinearModel(..., model = TRUE)`
+However, if you want to get the whole model back use `ggLinearModel(..., model = TRUE)`.

 ```r
 ggLinearModel(iris, Sepal.Length, Sepal.Width, Species, coefficients = T)